HISTORY OF CONTEMPORARY SOCIETIES

 General knowledge of the main political events and economic processes during contemporary history.

-The course introduces the students to a general interpretation of contemporary societies, focusing on the making and transformation of social classes against the backdrop of historical processes such as industrialisation and deindustrialisation, the rise of the nation-states and globalisation, colonialism and decolonisation, war and international relations.
+The course introduces the students to a general interpretation of the relationship between society and the State against the backdrop of historical processes such as industrialisation and deindustrialisation, the rise of the nation-states and globalisation, colonialism and decolonisation, war and the processes of regional integration, State planning and Neoliberalism.

 Even if the course has a global history approach, emphasis is put on European societies, including aspects like nationalism, imperialism, world wars, the welfare state, and the European integration process.